pavithraes/xprof/docs/trace_viewer.md

     via a combination of user annotations, built-in heuristics, and by post-processing information it receives from different components (e.g., CUPTI drivers, kernel launch IDs, TPU runtime information, etc.).
-*   Clicking on an XLA op provides additional information in the details pane.
-    For example, it links to the op in the Graph Viewer tool.
-It may also provide pointers to source code and/or the Python stack trace, the framework op that caused this XLA op to get generated, etc. (if present in the profile).
-It may also show FLOPS (number of floating point operations executed by the op) and bytes accessed by the op; this information is statically acquired from XLA during compilation, rather than runtime information from the profile.